Skip to main content

 Aurora is higher education's most renowned leadership development initiative for women.
 Run as a collaboration between Advance HE in conjunction with higher education institutions and advocates - known as Aurora Champions - it addresses the under-representation of women in leadership positions.
 Aurora is a leadership ignition journey, inspiring women to aspire and achieve leadership positions within higher education.

-Launched in 2013, Aurora has grown year on year and is now a community of over 8,300 Aurorans.
-Led by a team of leadership experts and in conjunction with a mentoring process, participants will explore four key areas associated with leadership success: Identity, Impact & Voice; Core Leadership; Politics & Influence and Adaptive Leadership Skills.
+Launched in 2013, Aurora has grown year on year and is now a community of over 10,000 Aurorans.
+Led by a team of leadership experts and in conjunction with a mentoring process, participants will explore four key areas associated with leadership success: Identity, Impact & Voice; Core Leadership; Politics & Influence and Adaptive Leadership with two Action Learning Sets, a face-to-face day - Your Future in HE - and optional Networking sessions.

 Development Days and Action Learning Sets

-The introduction session is an integral part of the programme.
-It will give participants an opportunity to meet their fellow Aurorans and start forming crucial relationships for their development.
-We will invite you to share your individual objectives for taking part in Aurora and will discuss how the Aurora journey will be unfolding throughout the year.
-We will be joined by an inspirational speaker to open the programme and share their experience of being a woman leader.
-The introduction session will also equip delegates with some practical information about the online delivery platforms used during Aurora.
-The session will be led by Barbara Bassa.
+The Welcome and Introduction session is an integral part of the programme.
+It will give you an opportunity to meet your fellow Aurorans and start forming crucial relationships for your development.
+We will invite you to share your individual objectives for taking part in Aurora and will discuss how the Aurora journey can support achieving those.
+We will be joined by a guest speaker who will share with us her experiences of being a senior woman leader.

 Identity, Impact and Voice